LindelweM/claims-processing-system/README.md

 Worth knowing before this handles real claims:

-- **Function keys are shared secrets, not user identity.** Any holder of the key can read any claim, until API Management with Entra ID is in front (see *Cloud deployment approach*).
+- **Function keys are shared secrets, not user identity.** Any holder of the key can read any claim, until API Management with Entra ID is in front (see *For production*).
 - **Idempotency depends on the channel sending `channelReference`.** A submission without one is still created every time it is sent, and if its orchestration fails to start, nothing retries it.
 - **Bank account numbers are stored in plain text** in the `Claims` table.
 Always Encrypted, or a